alex-bellon/wikipedia/README.md

 - [Series of tubes](https://en.wikipedia.org/wiki/Series_of_tubes) - a phrase used originally as an analogy by then-United States Senator Ted Stevens (R-Alaska) to describe the Internet in the context of opposing network neutrality.

 ## Language

+### Alphabets and Writing Systems
+- [Deseret Alphabet](https://en.wikipedia.org/wiki/Deseret_alphabet) - a phonemic English-language spelling reform developed between 1847 and 1854 by the board of regents of the University of Deseret under the leadership of Brigham Young, the second president of the Church of Jesus Christ of Latter-day Saints.
+- [Forfeda](https://en.wikipedia.org/wiki/Forfeda) - the "additional" letters of the Ogham alphabet, beyond the basic inventory of twenty signs.
+- [New York Point](https://en.wikipedia.org/wiki/New_York_Point) - a braille-like system of tactile writing for the blind invented by William Bell Wait (1839–1916), a teacher in the New York Institute for the Education of the Blind.
+The system used one to four pairs of points set side by side, each containing one or two dots.
+(Letters of one through four pairs, each with two dots, would be ⟨:⟩ ⟨::⟩ ⟨:::⟩ ⟨::::⟩.)
+The most common letters are written with the fewest points, a strategy also employed by the competing American Braille.
+- [Night writing](https://en.wikipedia.org/wiki/Night_writing) - an encoding system that used symbols of twelve dots arranged as two columns of six dots embossed on a square of paperboard.
+The system was a forerunner of Braille and was designed in 1815 by Charles Barbier.
+It was one of twelve different alternative and shorthand writing methods created by Barbier.
+- [Ogham](https://en.wikipedia.org/wiki/Ogham) - an Early Medieval alphabet used primarily to write the early Irish language

 ### Debate/Argument
 - [Gish gallop](https://en.wikipedia.org/wiki/Gish_gallop) - a technique in which a debater attempts to overwhelm an opponent by excessive number of arguments, without regard for the accuracy or strength of those arguments.